marissamccloy/marissamccloy.github.io/index.md

 #### Where do Lehigh Students Live?

-This is an infographic that I designed to illustrate where Lehigh undergraduate students live on campus.
+This is an infographic that I designed using Canva.
+The data is from the Lehigh University Office of Institutional Research.
 ![Lehigh Undergraduate Residence](https://github.com/marissamccloy/marissamccloy.github.io/blob/master/Lehigh%20Residence%20Infographic.png?raw=true)